Ounce, Really

 Final Thoughts

-At its core, the question “how many cups in 48 oz?But the context around that answer — fluid vs. ” is simple: six. weight ounces, liquid vs. dry ingredients, the quirks of measuring tools, the demands of baking versus the forgiveness of cooking — that’s where the real knowledge lives.
-Still holds up.
+At its core, the question “how many cups in 48 oz?” is simple: six.
+But the context around that answer — fluid vs. Worth adding: weight ounces, liquid vs. dry ingredients, the quirks of measuring tools, the demands of baking versus the forgiveness of cooking — that’s where the real knowledge lives.

 Measurement isn’t just numbers.
 The more fluent you are, the more freely you can cook, bake, scale, and create.
-Now, it’s the language recipes speak.
+So it’s the language recipes speak.
 So next time you see 48 oz on a label or in a recipe, you’ll know exactly what it means — and exactly what to do with it.

 Understanding Ingredient Density